 - Prepare a bowl filled with iced water.

-  - Scoop the okra from the boiling water straight to the ice water to stop the cooking process.
+- Scoop the okra from the boiling water straight into the ice-cold water to stop the cooking.

 - Once completely cool, drain the okra and lay it on a clean towel to dry.

 - Lay the blanched okra on a baking sheet.
 Try to space the pieces so they don’t touch.